Casting¶

 - Confirm the engine cast module is imported (

-CastOptions.target_field—cast_arrow_tabularand friends need the target schema. - Inspect the dispatch order in Architecture.
+CastOptions.target—cast_arrow_tabularand friends need the target schema. - Inspect the dispatch order in Architecture.
 Most "missing converter" cases are an MRO miss; register a converter or add an